-Trevor lives near Tunbridge Wells, in a housing scheme run by Family Mosaic and Moat, for adults who have learning disabilities and need additional support.
+Trevor lives in Tunbridge Wells, in a housing scheme run by Peabody and Moat, for adults who have learning disabilities and need additional support.

 As an adult with a learning disability, Trevor had lived at home with his mother for his entire life until he made the move to supported housing in March 2004.
 He’s been there ever since.